asielorz/command-line-parser/README.md

 ## The implicit command

 Sometimes a parser may have a command that is assumed if no command is provided.
 The most common example for this is help.
 When we type `git commit help`, we want to invoke the `help` command of `git commit`.
-When we type `git commit -m="Implemented some very cool feature"`, no command is specified for git commit, so the default command (actually commiting) is executed.
+When we type `git commit -m="Implemented some very cool feature"`, no command is specified for `git commit`, so the default command (actually commiting) is executed.
 Dodo achieves this by joining a parser with a command or a command selector.

 ```cpp
 constexpr auto cli